New permit fees in effect January 1, 2023

 Demolishing a building in Vancouver often requires at least one permit.
 Find out the requirements for your project, including for reusing and recycling demolition materials.

-Most signs in the city require a permit under the Sign By-law.
+Signs, including painted signs, require a permit under the Sign By-law.
 Read the requirements, view the by-law, and download the application.

 The tree removal permit allows you to take out, move, or replace trees on your property.
 Review the steps to getting this permit.